EliasDerHai/rust-file-sync/README.md

 server should be on pi
 and in rust (obviously)

-Maybe something like [Syncthing](https://github.com/syncthing/syncthing) - but definitely not in go 😆
+Maybe something like [Syncthing](https://github.com/syncthing/syncthing) - just not in go

 Server: